datarockets/career/README.md

 #### 3 & 4.
 Video-chats with datarockers

 Every datarocker has its own style and own plan for interviewing people.
 At this step candidates may expect to do some pair-programming and real world project problem solving.

-### Jobs

-Sometimes we don't have open job positions but it's still worth to get in contact with us if you're interested in working with us.

-Email us on [join@datarockets.com](mailto:join@datarockets.com).
-Write us about your experience in development, show examples of your code.
-Tell us what you would like to see in a company you'd love to work at, what is important for you.